avishai111/Spoofing-Robust-Speaker-Verification-Based-on-Time-Domain-Embedding/README.md

 ## Overview

-This repository is a notebook-driven research workspace for spoofing-robust speaker verification on the ASVspoof2019 Logical Access setting.
-It studies time-domain embeddings for countermeasure (CM) models, gender-aware evaluation, and ASV robustness.
+This repository is a notebook-driven research workspace for spoofing-robust speaker verification on the ASVspoof2019 Logical Access database.
+It studies time-domain embeddings for countermeasure (CM) models, automatic speaker verification (ASV), and evaluation.

 Main experiment themes: